openturns/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

 Polynomial chaos basis
 ----------------------

-The current section is focused on a specific kind of functional chaos representation that has been implemented, namely *polynomial chaos expansions*.
+This page is focused on a specific kind of functional chaos representation that has been implemented, namely *polynomial chaos expansions*.